 - Administrators take attendance by going to the Attendance Dashboard which is where they can see all registers for all classes.
 Click here for the guide.

 If Administrators are taking attendance for all classes, instead of going into each register separately, it may be worthwhile using the Bulk Edit Marks pages in the attendance section, as these make adding attendance in bulk a lot quicker.
 Click here for a guide on how to do this.

 Statutory marks are imported from your previous MIS.
 As they have not been input into Arbor manually they can only be edited in the area called Edit Imported Marks.
 To access this area, go to Students > Attendance > Admin > Edit Imported Marks.
 This area enables you to change marks that were given to a student on your previous MIS, for example, you may notice that a student has an ‘N’ code.
 For more details on how to edit imported marks, please see this guide.

 Please note, you are not able to use the Edit Imported Marks section if the mark is missing.
 To add in marks for students that do not have any, you will need to add these to an Arbor register.
 This guide details how to do this.

 As a default, Teachers have the ability to use all absence codes in Arbor (which are taken from the DfE).
-However, once you are live on Arbor, you can restrict this down so they can only enter Present, Late, and Absent (No Reason).
+However, once you are live on Arbor, you can restrict this.
 Restricting the Available Attendance Marks in this guide shows how to do this.

 In Arbor, there is a specific place in the Attendance section that can be used to see and follow up with guardians of students that have been marked as absent.
 At a couple of clicks, you can send SMS messages, emails, or in-app messages straight out to guardians to find out why their child has not come to school.
 You can also log telephone calls in the area and log planned absences for students that will be away from school for a period of time.
 You can find more details here.